yarbelk/refasta/README.md

 This is a program to convert various biology formats from one into another.

-*Warning* this project is Very Alpha.
+*Warning* this project is Very Alpha, and its interface will change frequently.

 This is born out of the complexity that arrises from the abuse and missuse of biology file formats, such as [fasta](https://en.wikipedia.org/wiki/FASTA),